jtoleary/colloid_char/README.md

 The Example folder contains the following:

-Example_Data.zip --> The folder labeled "1.0" contains 10 trajectories of the colloidal self-assembly of a binary system of equally-sized particles.
-The folder labeled "1.5" contains 10 trajectories of the colloidal self-assembly of a binary system of particles with a 5% size disparity.
+Example_Data_1/2.zip --> The folder labeled "1.0" contains 10 trajectories of the colloidal self-assembly of a binary system of equally-sized particles.
+The folder labeled "1.05" contains 10 trajectories of the colloidal self-assembly of a binary system of particles with a 5% size disparity.
 The subfolders refer to different A/B interaction strengths

 Train.zip --> This folder contains the results of the characterization framework on these 20 trajectories.